Review these questions and answers to learn about University IT's cloud strategy and transition of the StanfordWho

 Almost 20 years old, StanfordWho was built by Stanford’s then central IT business unit.
 It was introduced to the Stanford community as a robust web-based people and organization search application.

 In July 2018, UIT began partnering with a cloud provider called Rimeto to create a more scalable, cost-efficient, secure and resilient underlying infrastructure for the university's directory solution.

-The change was announced in this UIT news article and the specific changes to the profile interface and the directory interface are outlined on this Stanford and Affiliates view transition webpage.
+The change was announced in this UIT news article.
 With the change, the login-protected Stanford and Affiliates view was delivered using this new infrastructure, while the Public view continued to use the original interface.

 Why is UIT making this change?